-THE POSTHUMOUS LANDSCAPE: Jewish Historical Sites in Western Ukraine
+THE POSTHUMOUS LANDSCAPE: Jewish Historical Sites in Poland and Western Ukraine

 CLOSED DURING COVID-19 SHUTDOWN.
 At DARCHEI NOAM CONGREGATION, 864 Sheppard Avenue West, Toronto.
 Open for viewing during the week from 9:30 a.m. to 5 p.m., and during synagogue services on Saturday morning and holidays.
 (Please call synagogue office at 416-638-4783 to confirm.)

 The landscapes of Poland and western Ukraine offer substantial rewards to the Jewish traveller seeking a connection with what existed before the great catastrophe of the Hitler years.
 Since the late 1970s and especially since the fall of Communism, Jews of the post-war generations in North America and Israel have been “returning” to Eastern Europe in ever-increasing numbers.
 For most the quest is to set foot in the ancestral home, to visit family burial sites if they exist, and to uncover family records in provincial archives.